heartace/OrderSheetConverter/README.md

 # OrderSheetConverter

-Windows desktop app for converting the raw Excel workbook of orders to a more friendly one
+Windows desktop app for converting the raw Excel workbook of orders to a more friendly one.

 ## Overview